compgenomics2020/Team1-ComparativeGenomics/README.md

    * kSNP3 is a program that identifies the pan-genome SNPs in a set of genome sequences, and estimates phylogenetic trees based upon those SNPs.
    * Version: 3.0
+   * Input: A text file (.txt) containing the location(directory path) of the fasta files and the genome IDs.
+   * Output: SNPs identified and phylogenetic tree (newick format) files
+   * Parameters: - k : mention k-mer size
+		 - p : builds a phylogenetic tree using the Parsimony method from the identified SNPs
+		 - ml : builds a phylogenetic tree using the Maximum-Likelihood method from the identified SNPs
+		 - nj : builds a phylogenetic tree usin the Neighbor-Joining method from the identified SNPs

+#### FigTree:
+   * FigTree is a phylogenetic tree drawing and visualization tool.
+   * Version: 1.4.4
+   * Input: Newick Format (.tre) files from kSNP output
+   * Output: PDF file of the choosen phylogenetic tree

 ## Usage:
 ```